Who can attend Kindergarten?

 To find out which school your child should attend, please call 416.394.7526 or visit Find Your School.

-You can apply to out-of-area schools through the Optional Attendance Policy.
-Please note that many schools are closed to optional attendance due to space limitations.
-You may want to contact your school of choice first to see if they are open to optional attendance applications.
+You can apply to out-of-area schools through the Out-of-Area Admissions application process.
+This process begins in January and is open for approximately 5 weeks.
+Please note that many schools are not able to take students from Out-of-Area due to space limitations.
+You may want to contact your school of choice first to see if they are open to out-of-area admission applications or you can look up their status on the Out-of-Area Admissions website.

 How do I register my child in French Immersion?